 I think that projecting one style of labrador to be better than the other, as well as overstating the differences between American labradors and their British counterparts, does the entire breed a disservice.
 As I said in part one, there is much overlap between the two.

-Training Programs And Stimulative Responses
+Training Programs And Stimulative Responses: American and British Labs

 As far as differences go, I believe the most important difference revolves around training programs and a dog’s desired response to stimulation.
 American training programs are largely based on stimulation/compulsion (e-collar), and the dogs are taught to respond to stimulation by going forward (Force Fetch).
 Now, there is certainly much more to this training philosophy than my oversimplification here.
 However, it is the case that American labradors’ response to stimulation is often drive, excitement, want-to, go, whatever one wants to call it.
 British programs are built on a completely different philosophy.
 They breed dogs with high drive, and then they put control into the dog with a “calmness leads to reward” style of training.
 They present high levels of stimulation, and the dog must respond with complete control in order to get the reward, which is a retrieve.
 Based on these two desired responses to stimulation, American and British dogs have developed certain characteristics throughout generations of selective breeding.